-Country Competence for MLA requests (Q 3.2.1) Coordination with MLA authorities (Q 3.2.2) Belgium No. Such procedures are not yet in place.
-Bosnia and Herzegovina Competence : Yes, through Interpol channels Role : To transmit mutual assistance in urgent cases.
-N/a.
-Bulgaria Competence: No. Very good cooperation with the MLA authorities, made necessary by the fact that the contact point is the only specialised unit in cybercrime in the country.
+Cou untry Competence for MLA requests (Q 3.2.1) Coordination with MLA authorities (Q 3.2.2) documents.
+6. Belgium No. Such procedures are not yet in place.
+7. Bosnia and Competence: Yes, through Interpol channels N/a.
+Herzegovina Role: To transmit mutual assistance in urgent cases.
+8. Bulgaria Competence: No. Very good cooperation with the MLA authorities, made necessary by the fact that the contact point is the only specialised unit in cybercrime in the country.
 If the MLA authority forwards a request to the contact point, the latter can ensure the preservation and obtaining of electronic evidence.
-Costa Rica Competence : Yes.
+9. Costa Rica Competence: Yes.
 The contact point is in charge of proceedings regarding international criminal cooperation and is a central authority for various international instruments on mutual assistance.
 Not applicable.
-Croatia Competence: No. The CP sends the request to the competent unit, which makes verifications.
+10. Croatia Competence: No. The CP sends the request to the competent unit, which makes verifications.
 The necessary criminal investigation conducted is coordinated with the competent State attorney.
-Cyprus Yes.
+11. Cyprus Yes.
 The contact point which is the Head of Cybercrime Unit can accept MLAs and he has the supervision of their execution.
 He is also responsible to inform the MJPO.
 Not applicable.
-Estonia Competence : Yes, but only to send and receive requests.
+12. Estonia Competence: Yes, but only to send and receive requests.
 The 24/7 contact point: has competence to forward information to the relevant units and to find a competent recipient, who can provide his/her expertise even outside working hours when needed; ensures that information is transmitted to the competent decision maker.
-Finland Competence : Yes, according to section 5 of the MLA law.
-Role : The contact point can make an MLA request and participate in the execution of requests.
-According to general MLA law section 5, MLA request can be made by Ministry of Justice, court, prosecutor or investigative authority (e.g. police).
-Our 24/7 contact point is a police authority (in NBI).
-According to section 4 of the general MLA law MLA requests to Finland can be made to Ministry of Justice or directly to such N/a.
+13. Finland Competence: Yes, according to section 5 of the MLA law.
+Role: The contact point can make an MLA request and participate in the execution of requests.
+According to general MLA law section 5, MLA request can be made by Ministry of Justice, court, prosecutor or investigative authority N/a.
 See Q 2.1.
 If the authority is not competent, it has an obligation to transmit it to competent authority.